ONLYOFFICE/office-js-api/Cell/ApiTextPr/Methods/SetVertAlign.md

 # SetVertAlign

-Specifies the alignment which will be applied to the contents of the run in relation to the default appearance of the run text:
+Specifies the alignment which will be applied to the contents of the current run in relation to the default appearance of the text run.

 ## Syntax

-expression.
+expression.SetVertAlign(sType);

 `expression` - A variable that represents a [ApiTextPr](../ApiTextPr.md) class.